section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 As stated above, JavaFX is for creating user interfaces for use in WIMP (Windows, Icons, Menus, and Pointers) based systems.
 It is suitable for Java applications with user interfaces.
 It is easy to use, and it has several tools and aids used during the design process and testing.

 The UI is designed in Java or XML. **FXML** files are XML files used to design and build user interfaces separate from the main application logic.
-This separation enables one to distinguish between the User Interface files and those of the main app.
+This separation enables one to distinguish between the user interface files and those of the main app.
 In the tutorial, you will interact with it to develop a visual interface for your application.

 ### JavaFX Libraries